greim/stoar/readme.md

 ## Building a basic Flux app

 Here are the things you do in order to build a Flux app.
-First, create your objects.
+First, define your objects.
 These will be singletons which should be accessible to the rest of your code.

  1. Create a dispatcher.
- 1. Create data stores.
+ 1. Create one or more data stores.
  1. Create a commander from the dispatcher.
  1. Create a notifier from the dispatcher.